-The Maryland Department of Labor, Licensing, and Regulation has a very useful database.
+The Maryland Department of Labor, Licensing, and Regulation also has a very useful database.
 If the person you are looking for is employed in Maryland, and is legally practicing in one of these fields, the database will have their name and address:

 Architect, Barber, Certified Interior Designer, Certified Public Accountant, Cosmetologist, Examining Engineer, Forester, A Home Improvement Contractor, a HVACR Contractor, Landscape Architect, Land Surveyors, Master Electricians, Pawn Broker, Plumber, Real Estate Appraiser, Real Estate Agent, Professional Engineer, or a Second hand precious metal object dealer.